indimail/indimail-virtualdomains/.github/README-indimail.md

 Remember that users won't be able to send mail if all the QMQP servers are down.
 Most sites have two or three independent QMQP servers.

 Note that users can still use all the [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8) environment variables to control the appearance of their outgoing messages.
-This will include environment variables in $HOME/.defaultqueue directory.
+This will include environment variables in <u>$HOME/.defaultqueue directory</u>.

 If you want to setup a SMTP service, you can setup mini-smtpd service.
-In case you setup SMTP service, you may want to handle tasks is dkim, virus and spam filtering.
-You can use QHPSI along with a virus scanner like clamav.
+In case you setup SMTP service, you may want to handle tasks is DKIM signing, virus and spam filtering.
+You can use **QHPSI** along with a virus scanner like clamav.
 You can also choose not to have these tasks done at the client end, but rather have it carried out by the QMQP service.
 For virus scanning refer to chapter [Virus Scanning using QHPSI](#virus-scanning-using-qhpsi).
 You can set **QMAILQUEUE** to [qmail-multi(8)](https://github.com/indimail/indimail-mta/wiki/qmail-multi.8), [qmail-dkim(8)](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8), etc. However, you must remember to have [qmail-qmqpc(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpc.8) called at the end in case you change **QMAILQUEUE** to something other than [qmail-qmqpc(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpc.8).
 If you need to setup [mini-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/mini-smtpd.8), here can be an option

 ```
 sudo /usr/sbin/svctool --smtp=25 --servicedir=/service --skipsend --no-multi \